Gabriel2409/obsidian_notes/Snowflake.md

 {
 "cluster_by_keys" : "LINEAR(col1, col3)",
 "notes" : "...",
-"total_partition_count" : XX,
+// total nb of micropartitions in the table "total_partition_count" : XX,
-"total_constant_partition_count" : XX,
+// how many partitions have exclusively the key combination, the higher the better "total_constant_partition_count" : XX,
-"average_overlaps" : XX,
+// measures quality of clustering, the lower the better for overlap and depth "average_overlaps" : XX,
 "average_depth" : XX,
+// distribution of the depth among the micropartitions
+// Each depth is associated with the number of values that have said depth
-"partition_depth_histogram" : {
+// Ideally, we would want a high number for low depths "partition_depth_histogram" : {
 	"00000" : XX,
 	"00001" : XX